Become a PAL Leader

 Join our PAL team!

 We're hiring!
-We're looking for motivated student leaders interested in helping their peers in Biology, Chemistry, Computer Science, Math, Physics, and Psychology courses.
+We're looking for motivated student leaders interested in helping their peers in Biology, Chemistry, Computer Science, Math, Physics, Psychology, and Statistics courses in the Spring and Fall 2026 semesters.

 The Academic Success Centre’s Peer-Assisted Learning (PAL) program provides academic support for students enrolled in historically challenging courses.